RETIRED EASTERN PILOTS ASSOCIATION, INC.

 A. Should a member of the Nominating Committee vacate his position due to illness, death or personal reasons, then this vacancy or vacancies shall be filled by appointment by the Executive Board.

 SECTION 2.
 The Nominating Committee shall compile a list of candidates for the Officer position (s) that will be open.
 From this list the Executive Board will select a slate of nominees consisting of one candidate for each Office to be filled.
 The nominee (s) will then be presented to the Membership for election at the annual Convention.
 Additional nominations may be made from the floor, but no nomination may be considered without the prior consent of the nominee.
-As the Vice-President/President-elect will normally succeed to the Presidency and the Secretary will normally succeed to the office of Vice-President/President-elect, officers eligible for nomination and election are as follows: Vice-President/President-elect, Secretary, Treasurer, Convention Chairman and REPA Editor, making a total of six Corporate Directors.
+As the Vice-President/President-elect will normally succeed to the Presidency, officers eligible for nomination and election are as follows: Vice-President/President-elect, Secretary/ Treasurer, Convention Chairman and REPA Editor, making a total of five Corporate Directors.
 All Officers and Directors shall be Regular Members of REPA as defined in Article III, Section 1 A.

 SECTION 3.
 The list of candidates for office as selected by the Executive Board must be published in the last REPA publication prior to the Annual Convention.